Sec. 6-114. Excessive or Unreasonable Noise

 Sec.
 10-86 Definition.

-For the purposes of this article, the words "inoperable motor vehicle" shall mean any motor vehicle from which, for a period of at lease 7 days, the engine, wheels, or other parts have been removed or on which the engine, wheels or other parts have been altered, damaged, or otherwise so treated that the vehicle is incapable of being legally driven under it's own motor power, whether located on private or public property.
+For the purposes of this article, the words "inoperable motor vehicle" shall mean any motor vehicle from which, for a period of at least 7 days, the engine, wheels, or other parts have been removed or on which the engine, wheels or other parts have been altered, damaged, or otherwise so treated that the vehicle is incapable of being legally driven under it's own motor power, whether located on private or public property.
 An "inoperable motor vehicle" shall not include a motor vehicle which has been rendered temporarily incapable of being driven under it's own motor power in order to perform ordinary service or repairs, or any motor vehicle which is kept within a building when not in use, a historic motor vehicle, or one kept on the premises of a place of business engaged in the wrecking or junking of motor vehicles.

 Sec.
 10-87 Penalty.